qianli10000/ISLET/README.md

 `ISLET` depends on the following packages:

+-   `r Biocpkg("SummarizedExperiment")`, for data manipulation,
 -   `r Biocpkg("BiocParallel")`, for parallel computing implementation,
 -   `r CRANpkg("Matrix")`, for large matrices operations in *R*.

 # Preparing ISLET input files for deconvolution:
-ISLET needs to have the feature by sample matrix for observed values, sample by cell type matrix for cell type proportions, and data frame showing the relationship between samples to subjects.
-The requirement is the same for both case group and control group, resulting to a total of 6 elements as the input.
-An example dataset `GE600` is included to show what is required:

-ISLET needs to have the feature by sample matrix for observed values, sample by cell type matrix for cell type proportions, and data frame showing the relationship between samples to subjects.
-The requirement is the same for both case group and control group, resulting to a total of 6 elements as the input.
+ISLET needs to have the two input files organized into `r Biocpkg("SummarizedExperiment")` objects, for cases and controls.
+Each object should contain a feature by sample matrix for observed values.
+This should be stored in the `counts` slot.
+It should also use the first column in the `colData` slot to store a numeric subject IDs, for each sample.
+The remaining columns in the `colData` slot should store the cell type proportions.
+In other words, use the column 2 to K+1 to store the cell type proportions for all K cell types.
+The requirement is the same for both case group and control group.
 An example dataset `GE600` is included to show what is required:

 **Step 1**: Load in example data.